Adenosine 5'-Triphosphate (ATP)

 Athletic Performance Adjunct

-Oral ATP supplementation has documented effects on athletic performance markers including strength, power output, and fatigue resistance — most evidence from branded PEAK ATP form (Jordan 2004 foundational trials).
+Oral ATP supplementation has documented effects on athletic performance markers including strength, power output, and fatigue resistance — most evidence from the branded peak ATP form.

 Blood Flow and Vasodilation